Feature #2239: Integrate the virtio net driver

 Unfortunately, I don't have time to work on this task.

-Updated by Daniel Kimmel over 5 years ago
+Updated by Daniel Kimmel almost 6 years ago

 It turns out that Andriy wasn't using legacy PCI -- bhyve (the hypervisor he was testing virtio support for) uses a PCIe bus for virtio devices, while KVM (the hypervisor I tested on) uses PCI.